Dosing 101: 18g vs 20g Baskets – Which One to Use?

 Choose 18g When:

-- You prefer smaller, more concentrated shots
+- You prefer smaller, concentrated shots

 - Your grinder produces fine, consistent particles (reduces channeling risk)